tobytwigger/laravel-settings/docs/_docs/basic-usage.md

 - `\Settings\Setting::getValue('siteName'); // My App Name`
 - `settings('siteName'); // My App Name`

 If this is a setting specific to a user, such as light/dark mode selection, you may pass an ID through as the second parameter.
+If the ID is not given, it will default to `Auth::id()`.

-- `settings('darkMode', Auth::id()); // true or false`
+- `settings('darkMode', $user->id); // true or false`

 You can also reference every setting directly using the facade without calling `getValue`.